Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Experiments

-Our method preserves the advantages of DistriFusion while achieving superior performance across all quality metrics, notably demonstrating a significantly lower FID of \textbf{6.11} compared to 7.79, while maintaining comparable performance to the Original in both precision and recall. interweaved parallelism demonstrates a notable improvement in generation quality compared to displaced expert parallelism, primarily due to its effective mitigation of the staleness issue.
+\dice{} significantly outperforms DistriFusion and displaced expert parallelism in all quality metrics, notably demonstrating a significantly lower FID of \textbf{6.11} compared to 7.79 (DistriFusion) and 8.27 (displaced expert para.).
+In fact, interweaved parallelism alone, due to its effective mitigation of staleness, already achieves superior image quality compared to other methods, while \dice{} further increases quality through well-optimized trade-off.

-\textbf{Speedups and memory analysis.} Our method effectively maintains the original quality while achieving a \textbf{1.2×} acceleration through expert parallelism.
-As demonstrated in Figure \ref{fig:All}, \dice{} consistently exhibits significant speedups over expert parallelism across various batch sizes and image resolutions on both DiT-MoE-XL and G, reaching a maximum of \textbf{21\%} when the batch size is 32.
-The observed acceleration primarily results from the overlap between communication and computation and the reduced data volume due to conditional communication.
-To further enhance image quality, we strategically trade off some inference efficiency relative to displaced expert parallelism. (\textbf{21.3\%} vs. 25.8\% speedup rates in XL model at batch size 32).
+\textbf{Speedups and memory analysis.} \dice{} effectively achieves a 1.2$\times$ acceleration over expert parallelism while maintaining the quality.
+As demonstrated in Figure \ref{fig:All}, \dice{} consistently exhibits significant speedups over expert parallelism across various batch sizes and image resolutions on both DiT-MoE-XL and G, reaching a maximum of \textbf{1.26$\times$} at batch size 32.

 \dice{} consumes relatively less memory compared to other acceleration methods.
 Our method requires only half the buffer size of displaced parallelism.
 However, the mismatch between peak memory and buffer sizes makes the memory optimization less visible in the figure.
-Compared to DistriFusion, \dice{} demonstrates a more pronounced memory advantage.
-DistriFusion encounters out-of-memory issues in the XL model at batch sizes of 16 or more.
-Additionally, the large parameter size of the DiT-MoE-G model (around 33GB) prevents DistriFusion from running in our setup, highlighting the importance of expert parallelism for managing memory constraints effectively.
+Compared to DistriFusion, \dice{} has better memory efficiency, as DistriFusion runs out of memory on the XL model at batch size 16 and higher.
+Additionally, the large parameter size of the DiT-MoE-G model (around 33GB) prevents DistriFusion from running in our setup, highlighting the necessity of expert parallelism in reducing memory footprint.